Janani-6874/Presentation-Preparer/README.md

 To apply visual style, the app instantiates `Presentation(template_file)` via `python-pptx`, so all new slides are added by reusing the template’s masters and layouts.
 It attempts to pick a title/content layout for most slides and copies paragraph-level properties (font size, bold, bullet levels) when possible.
 The app scans the uploaded template for picture shapes and reuses a few of them as decorative images on generated slides to preserve the brand feel, without creating any AI images.

-Finally, the app writes slides using the chosen layout, sets title and bullets, optionally adds speaker notes from the outline, and offers a download button for the resulting `.pptx`.
+Finally, the app writes slides using the chosen layout, sets title and bullets, optionally adds speaker notes, and offers a preview and a download button for the resulting `.pptx`.